Stress of COVID-19 Linked to Increased Oral Health Problems

 Preventive oral care remains down

 Data from the same HPI survey showed that while 99% of dental offices in the U.S. are open, patient volume leveled off at just over 80% of pre-COVID-19 levels, indicating patients have not fully resumed normal preventive care and treatment schedules.
 This is troubling news because it affects adults and children alike.
-According to a report by the Centers for Medicare & Medicaid Services, use for dental services among Medicaid and Children’s Health Insurance Program beneficiaries aged 18 and younger declined by 69% compared to 2019.
+According to a report by the Centers for Medicare & Medicaid Services, the use of dental services among Medicaid and Children’s Health Insurance Program beneficiaries aged 18 and younger declined by 69% compared to 2019.

 increased prevalence of COVID-19 related oral health